Declo, Idaho

 Declo is a city in Cassia County, Idaho, United States.
 It is part of the Burley, Idaho micropolitan area.
-The population was 343 at the time of the 2010 census, up from 338 in 2000.
+The population was 338 at the time of the 2020 Census, down from 343 in 2010.

 History

 The city was originally named Marshfield.
 In 1916, the name was changed to Declo.
 The Central Post Office told the community to choose another name not to exceed five letters. the last initials of the first five men to enter the post office were recorded: August Detlef, George Eldredge, Hyrum Lewis, James Cooley, and Carl Osterhout.
 The Central Post Office said they preferred Declo instead of Delco, and such it was named.

 The J. R. Simplot Company was founded in 1923 near Declo by 14-year-old entrepreneur J. R. Simplot, who had moved to the area with his family as a toddler.
 The corporate headquarters for the company are now located in Boise.